mandapie/more-angular-course/Angular understanding.md

 - Even though components can handle logics, but they should be in Services.
 - Be sure to use dependency injections for services, that way we're not instantiating different instances, but use the same service instance.
   - You can inject services with constructors or the inject() function.
+- Typically, `providedIn: 'root'` is used.
+See [Hierarchical injectors](https://angular.dev/guide/di/hierarchical-dependency-injection)

 #### Content projection with ng-content
 - use ng-content to display child component content to the parent component?